tenzir/tenzir/web/docs/setup/deploy/docker.md

 - `-p` to expose the port to the outer world
 - `-v from:to` to mount the local path `from` into the container at `to`

-Now you are ready to interact with a running VAST node.
+Now you are ready to interact with a running Tenzir node.

-## Configure a VAST container
+## Configure a Tenzir container

 Configuration in the Docker ecosystem typically entails setting environment variables.
-VAST supports this paradigm with a one-to-one [mapping from configuration file entries to environment variables](../configure.md#environment-variables).
+Tenzir supports this paradigm with a one-to-one [mapping from configuration file entries to environment variables](../configure.md#environment-variables).